iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.mdlive.mobile 4 reviews"/>
 </p>

+> Very good experience with this app.
+I only knocked off a star because the first appointment was through video and it didn't connect.
+I have 5G so I knew i had a pretty good connection.
+It may have been something else but other than that it was as good as in person but with everything going on its even safer.<br> :date: __2021-03-18 21:00:45__

+> Doctors are readily available, and app is easy to use.<br> :date: __2021-03-18 00:51:07__

 > The doctors are wonderful, very knowledgeable and precise.
 I do have issues with Sofie triage, you have to trick the system because it may not register your ailments.<br> :date: __2021-03-13 20:17:56__